-With one of the top fermentation science research programs in the world, Oregon State University is proud to offer a comprehensive series of world-class beer brewing science courses for professional and advanced hobbyist brewers: Microbiology and Beer Analysis for the Brewer and Quality Assurance.
+With one of the top fermentation science research programs in the world, Oregon State University's brewing program is proud to offer a comprehensive series of world-class beer brewing education courses for professional and advanced hobbyist brewers: Microbiology and Beer Analysis for the Brewer and Quality Assurance.

-Our online Beer Quality and Analysis Series course teaches you the fundamentals of basic microbiology and its role in the brewing process, and gives you the tools to analyze and evaluate beer to influence quality control in a production brewing setting.
+Tom Shellhammer's popular onsite and online beer course teaches you the fundamentals of basic microbiology and its role in the brewing process, and gives you the tools to analyze and evaluate beer to influence quality control in a production brewing setting.

 Designed for professional and advanced hobbyist brewers, Microbiology and Beer Analysis for the Brewer is an intensive learning experience, covering the fundamental techniques & microbiology essential to making the perfect brew.

 Dive into six weeks of online course material that emphasizes yeast, yeast handling, identification of wort/beer spoilage organisms using microscopy, staining and differential media.

 Once you have a handle on the science of beer, you'll craft your capability to analyze beer quality by evaluating the aspects of quality control in packaged beer.
 Additionally, data analysis and interpretation will be addressed where it pertains to a production brewery setting.

 What You'll Learn

 The program concludes with a focus on quality assurance and brewing ingredients.

 Understanding the differences between quality control and quality assurance will be the theme of the morning session.
 Both lecture and reading material will be used to develop skills around basic statistical analyses that can be used in a quality lab setting.
 With the help of statistics, a quality technician can assess the control of a brewery.
 This information is vital in process control with regards to maximizing product quality and output as well as minimizing waste and downtime.